networkf/network.github.io/contact.md

 <br>
 <br>

-Generally you can always reach one of us through any of the [community channels](/community) or by email.
+Generally you can reach one of us through any of our [community channels](/community) or alternatively by email.

 **Foundation related:**
 <br>